 Symptoms of gallbladder cancer

-Early gallbladder cancer does not usually cause symptoms.
-It is often found when someone has surgery to remove gallstones.
-But most people who have surgery for gallstones will not have gallbladder cancer.
+Cancer is sometimes found during surgery to remove gallstones.
+But most people who have surgery for gallstones do not have gallbladder cancer.

-If the cancer blocks the bile duct, it may stop the flow of bile from the gall bladder into the small bowel.
-This causes bile to flow back into the blood and body tissues.
-This can cause:
+If the cancer blocks a bile duct, it may stop the flow of bile from the gallbladder to the small bowel.
+This can cause jaundice.
+Symptoms of jaundice include:

 These symptoms may be caused by other problems.
 But it is important to get them checked by your GP.

-We understand that showing any symptoms of what could be cancer is worrying.
+We understand that having any symptoms that might be due to a cancer is worrying.
 The most important thing is to speak to your GP as soon as possible.
-We're also here if you need someone to talk to.
-You can:
+If you need someone to talk to, you can:

 Our cancer information meets the PIF TICK quality mark.